 Our goals going forward remain: to broaden awareness about the causes of Alaska Native teen suicide; to stimulate dialogue; to promote healing, and to share the wisdom of the Koyukon Athabascan culture.

 Anne Hanley (Playwright) is a former Alaska Writer Laureate whose plays have been produced in Alaska and Outside.
 She was a columnist for the Anchorage Daily News and the Fairbanks Daily News-Miner and co-edited The Alaska Reader: Voices from the North (Fulcrum, 2006).
 Her work has been published in The New York Times, The Christian Science Monitor and the Yale Alumni Magazine.
 Anne has an MFA in Film from UCLA.
-She lives in Fairbanks with her husband, a retired Pulmonary physician.
-They have two grown sons, two beautiful daughters-in-law and two new granddaughters. www.annehanley.com
+In 2023, she received the Tall Mountain Prize for Creative Writing and Community Service from the TallMountain Foundation for her work on The Winter Bear.
+She lives in Fairbanks where she and her husband can see Denali from their front window.
+They have two grown sons, two beautiful daughters-in-law and four granddaughters. www.annehanley.com

-Sidney Huntington (Honorary Chair, Steering Committee) was born in 1915 in Hughes, Alaska and died in 2015 in Galena.
+Sidney Huntington (Mentor, Advisor) was born in 1915 in Hughes, Alaska and died in 2015 in Galena.
 He was a trapper, miner, fisherman, business owner, member of the State Board of Game, civic leader, and advocate for his people.
 Although his formal education ended in the third grade, he never stopped learning and figuring out how to do things on his own.